This transaction has been open since July 2, 2001.

 Normally transaction can see a snapshot of the data from the beginning of the transaction.
 If it can see the data, the data should exist in the database.
 It means that if there is a row with some data, you start two transactions, and one of them changes the row, the second transaction should still see the first version.
 This causes the need of storing multiple versions of the same row in the database.

 Imagine that you have a very long running transaction, let’s take just two weeks.
 That transaction started two weeks ago.
-What does that mean for the database?
-It means that this transaction should see the database state for two weeks ago.
+What does it mean for the database?
+It means that this transaction should see the database state as it was two weeks ago.
 Autovacuum shouldn’t clear anything for the last two weeks, as it could be needed here.
-The database size is growing and growing, the indexes are bigger and bigger, and the overall database performance drops silently.
+The database size is growing and growing.
+The indices are bigger and bigger.
+The overall database performance drops silently.